Skills

 Layered discovery

 When harn run / harn test / harn check starts, every discovered skill is merged into a single registry and exposed as the pre-populated VM global skills.
+That startup registry is intentionally compact: it keeps the frontmatter card and activation metadata, but leaves the full Markdown body behind the lazy load_skill(...) path.
 The layers — in order of highest to lowest priority — are:

 #LayerSourceWhen